-Table 21: GIP Scoring Criteria
+Table 23: GIP Scoring Criteria

-Criteria Description Points Quantity of Protection Project demonstrates a high quantity of structures will be 15 made more resilient to future disasters and/or that the risk to a higher number of lives from future disasters will be reduced Readiness to Proceed Project has completed pre-construction requirements such 15 as design, permitting, and environmental review and can quickly proceed to construction phase functionally complete (a stand-alone project that is not dependent upon completion of a separate project) Capacity Project sponsor demonstrates extensive project and 15 financial management experience and internal controls LMI Priority Project benefits an area with a population of at least 50% 15 low- to moderate-income (LMI) households.
-HUD MID Areas Served Project demonstrates significant and quantifiable benefits 10 to HUD MID areas (Clay, Greenbrier, Kanawha, and Nicholas Counties) Implementation Plan Project demonstrates long-term ability by responsible entity 10 to sustain improvements made by grant Leverage Project demonstrates committed matching dollars from 10 federal and other sources of funding Investment Linkage Project complements other mitigation-focused activities 10 and projects in the area and demonstrates consistency with local, regional, or state plans Vulnerable Populations Project benefits an area with a with a high overall Social 5 Vulnerability ranking according to the CDC (https://svi.cdc.gov/prepared-county-maps.html) Total / · · · · · · · · · · · · · · · · · · · 150
+Criteria Description Points Mitigation Impact Project meets the HUD definition of a mitigation activity and 25 clearly demonstrates reduction of risk to life and repetitive loss to property and critical community facilities Project Description Project demonstrates detailed scope of work, professional 20 up-to date cost estimates (e.g., preliminary engineering report), clearly defined milestones, and quantifiable outcome measurements.
+Budget supplements and does not supplant already existing public or private funding Quantity of Protection Project demonstrates a high quantity of structures will be 15 made more resilient to future disasters and/or that the risk to a higher number of lives from future disasters will be reduced Readiness to Proceed Project has completed pre-construction requirements such 15 as design, permitting, and environmental review and can quickly proceed to construction phase functionally complete (a stand-alone project that is not dependent upon completion of a separate project) Capacity Project sponsor demonstrates extensive project and 15 financial management experience and internal controls LMI Priority Project benefits an area with a population of at least 50% 15 low- to moderate-income (LMI) households.
+HUD MID Areas Served Project demonstrates significant and quantifiable benefits 10 to HUD MID areas (Clay, Greenbrier, Kanawha, and Nicholas Counties) Implementation Plan Project demonstrates long-term ability by responsible entity 10 to sustain improvements made by grant Leverage Project demonstrates committed matching dollars from 10 federal and other sources of funding Investment Linkage Project complements other mitigation-focused activities 10 and projects in the area and demonstrates consistency with local, regional, or state plans Vulnerable Populations Project benefits an area with a with a high overall Social 5 Vulnerability ranking according to the CDC (https://svi.cdc.gov/prepared-county-maps.html) Total 150